 Available actions:

 Ram (1 action): The Isoper charges into its opponent.
-This is an attack with attack equal to the isoper’s attack.
+This is an attack with attack equal to the Isoper’s attack.

-Sprint (3 actions): The Isoper breaks into an all out sprint, moving at 5 times its movement speed.
+Sprint (3 actions): The Isoper breaks into an all-out sprint, moving at 5 times its movement speed.
 The Isoper may only take 1 action on the turn after a sprint.

 Armolly:

 Armolly are large docile pack animals found all over The Great Expanse.
 Their arched backs have several overlapping armor plates, so when they curl up, their entire body is covered in armor.
-Wild armollies travel in packs to protect their young as they graze on grass or decaying plant matter.
+Wild Armollies travel in packs to protect their young as they graze on grass or decaying plant matter.
 Selective breeding by intelligent bugs has led to a large variety of physical attributes and colors.
 The best specimens are sold to farmers and travelers for their impressive pulling power, and the rest are eaten.

 Attributes: Agil: 0 Fort: 4 Strn : 4 Wis: 0